unosquare/uno-react/README.md

 # uno-react

-Common functions, components, HOCs and hooks for React and Material UI.
+Common functions, HOCs and hooks for React.

 Table of contents
 =================